 tfplanin it before continuing as mentioned at the top of the blog post.

-Now that you have the plan converted to JSON, you can write OPA code to check the plan before you run an apply.
-Given that OPA is policy as code, you can write any policy you want as long as the values you are referring to exist in the Terraform plan JSON file.
+Now that the plan is converted to JSON, you can write OPA code to check it before you run an apply.
+Since OPA is policy as code, you can write any policy you want, as long as the values you refer to exist in the Terraform plan JSON file.

-In this example, we will start simple by checking to ensure that only approved AWS resources are being created.
-The example Terraform plan shows that an AWS instance will be created, which is not an approved resource as seen in the OPA policy below.
+In this example we'll start simple and check that only approved AWS resources are being created.
+The example Terraform plan creates an AWS instance, which isn't an approved resource in the OPA policy below.
 The first step in writing an OPA policy for Terraform is to declare that the package is Terraform.
-Next, you need to import the tfplan.
-Last, write the logic to check the JSON.
+Next you import the tfplan.
+Then you write the logic to check the JSON.

 OPA policy files require the .rego extension, e.g. my_policy.rego